nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/file-manager/how-to-change-the-default-document-type-when-importing-a-file-in-the-nuxeo-platform.md

 ---
-title: How to Change the Default Document Type When Importing a File in the Nuxeo Platform?
+title: 'HOWTO: Change the Default Document Type When Importing a File in the Nuxeo Platform?'
 review:
     comment: ''
     date: '2019-12-12'